tomrains/miscProjects/projects/conways-game-of-life/README.md

   Allow user's to "plant" seeds, and instead of something converting immediately to green, it becomes a seed if surrounded by one plant.

+  Add buttons that also allow user to pause or to restart.